 The Faculty of Environment Class Champions Program enriches class reunions and deepens connections with alumni by supporting volunteers to act as class representatives who reach out to former classmates to encourage them to attend their milestone reunion of 5, 10, 15, 20, 25, 30, 35, 40, 45, 50 or 55 years!

 We’re in this together!
 My team and I will plan, organize and promote core Alumni Weekend activities.
-We’ll send the official invitations, host the website and also subsidize all non-food costs.
-As a Class Champion, you’ll be responsible for helping to plan and promote your reunion, as well as championing your Class Giving Challenge.
+We’ll send the official invitations, host the website and also subsidize many of the costs.
+As a Class Champion, you’ll be responsible for helping to plan and promote your reunion, and if you elect to, champion your Class Giving Challenge.
 To do this, you’ll be asked to:

-- Use the contact list1 provided to email and/or call your classmates2 and personally encourage them to attend Alumni Weekend.
+- Use the contact list provided to email and/or call your classmates and personally encourage them to attend Alumni Weekend.
 Leverage social media to help promote the event and spread the word.

 - Work with your staff liaison to determine who else should be invited to your reunion (i.e. favourite professors, classmates who may have graduated a year earlier or later).

 - Decide if you would like to plan a class-specific event (e.g. pub night or golf day)